 Aline W. Skaggs BUILDING

-One interesting historical note is that when the building was finished a stand-off developed between the University and the State Legislature concerning funds for operation and maintenance of the building, estimated at $680,000 annually.
+- When the building was finished, a stand-off developed between the University and the State Legislature concerning funds for operation and maintenance of the building, estimated at $680,000 annually.
 Though the Skaggs gift, along with a subsequent bond issue to be paid off from research funds, entirely funded the construction, the Legislature made no appropriation to operate it.
 The Legislature eventually agreed to pay for all but $200,000 of the annual bill.

 - The windows of the cell bridge between South Biology and ASB are actual images of cells.